Platform

 | External wallet (SIWS) | wallet.address |

+(SIWS = Sign-In With Solana.)
 Every sign-up auto-provisions one custodial wallet — the only auto-created primitive in the system.
-Everything else (TRUSTs, agents, ideas) the user creates explicitly.
+Everything else (Companies, agents, ideas) the user creates explicitly.

 Proxy + tenancy

-Inbound API requests carry an X-Entity header (or query param) identifying the target TRUST.
-The platform looks up runtime_placements:
+Inbound API requests carry an X-Company header (fallback X-Entity, or a company_id / trust_id query param) identifying the target Company.
+The platform looks up runtime_placements (schematic — column names are in flight as the trust→company rename lands):

 runtime_placements {